jcvignoli/lumiere-movies/src/README.txt

 Only the website owner is known from the IMDb, and must comply with the IMDb privacy policy: https://www.imdb.com/privacy No data about the end user is sent to any other third party, so Lumière! is GDPR compliant.
 A short paragraph can be accessed in you you admin privacy policy page, which can be added to your own privacy policy page.

-= The people/movie popups do not appear  =
+= When accessing people/movie popups nothing is shown, a "404 Not Found" is thrown =

-It is most certainely due to your webserver's settings.
-Add to .htaccess the following option, at the beginning of the file:
+If you get a "404 Not Found" when accessing pages like "/lumiere/person/?mid=0000040", it is most certainely due to a webserver's misconfiguration.
+Make sure to add to .htaccess the following option, at the beginning of the file:

-Options FollowSymLinks Includes
+`Options Includes`

-You can take a look at [How to edit .htaccess](https://wpmudev.com/blog/htaccess/ "How to edit .htaccess").
+This value is supposed [to be included by default](https://httpd.apache.org/docs/2.4/mod/core.html#options "Apache Options directive") in your Apache configuration.
+You can take a look at [how to edit .htaccess](https://wpmudev.com/blog/htaccess/ "learn how to edit .htaccess for WordPress").

 = Known issues =